abernier/abernier/articles/drafts/react-confetti.md

 A pretty common scenario in a React environment is to transpose a JS library to a React component...

-[`canvas-confetti`](https://www.npmjs.com/package/canvas-confetti) is a popular vanilla-javascript library.
+[`canvas-confetti`](https://www.npmjs.com/package/canvas-confetti) is a popular vanilla-javascript library, with no React support.

 ## Javascript API